nvurgaft/UDP-server-with-select-/README.md

 ./client‭ <‬server-host-name‭> <‬port‭>

-The client reads a message from the command line, takes a required argument <server-Host-Name> and port number(<port>) and receive them back after terminating (in upper case).
+The client reads a message from the command line, takes a required argument <server-Host-Name> and port number(<port>) and receive them back after terminating from the server(in upper case).
+In the program the read messages and the source information saved in queue (list).

 <port> - the port number should be a between 1-65535.

 <server-Host-Name> - the address of the UDP server that the client send requests.
+(If the server is in the local host use IP address 127.0.0.1).

 Both the client and server MUST work on the some port.

 You can assume that the maximum length of a message is 4096.

-Be sure that you have a udpclient file, slist.c, slist.h and makfile to test the program.
+Be sure that you have a udpclient file and makfile to test the program.

 How to compile